-Policy Goal 5.1 State law provides a child sex trafficking-specific hearsay exception that applies to non-testimonial evidence to reduce reliance on victim testimony.

-Alaska law does not allow non-testimonial, out-of-court statements made by a commercially sexually exploited child to be admitted into evidence in lieu of, or for the purpose of corroborating, the child's testimony.

-- 5.1.1 Recommendation: Statutorily provide a hearsay exception that applies to non-testimonial evidence in cases involving commercial sexual exploitation of children under 18 years of age. - Policy Goal 5.2 State law provides child sex trafficking victims with alternatives to live, in-court testimony regardless of the prosecuted offense.

-Alaska law does not provide child sex trafficking victims with an alternative to live, in-court testimony.
+Policy Goal 5.1 Non-testimonial evidence may be admitted through a child sex trafficking-specific hearsay exception to reduce reliance of victim testimony.
+O NOT MET Alaska law does not allow non-testimonial, out-of-court statements made by a commercially sexually exploited child to be admitted into evidence in lieu of, or for the purpose of corroborating, the child's testimony.
+5.1.1 Recommendation: Statutorily provide a hearsay exception that applies to non-testimonial evidence in cases involving commercial sexual exploitation of children under 18 years of age.
+(See Issue Brief 5.1.)
+Policy Goal 5.2 State law provides child sex trafficking victims with alternatives to live, in-court testimony regardless of the prosecuted offense.
+O NOT MET Alaska law does not provide child sex trafficking victims with an alternative to live, in-court testimony.
 Although Alaska Stat. § 12.45.046(a)(2) (Testimony of children in criminal proceedings) permits the court to order the testimony of a child under 16 years of age to be taken by closed circuit television (CCTV) during the prosecution of a specified offense, this protection does not apply to victims of sex trafficking or CSEC.
-Specifically, Alaska Stat. § 12.45.046(a)(2) states,

-(a) In a criminal proceeding under AS 11.41 [Offenses Against the Person] involving the prosecution of an offense committed against a child under the age of 16, or witnessed by a child under the age of 16, the court
+Specifically, Alaska Stat. § 12.45.046(a)(2) states, (a) In a criminal proceeding under AS 11.41 [Offenses Against the Person] involving the prosecution of an offense committed against a child under the age of 16, or witnessed by a child under the age of 16, the court . . .

-(2) on its own motion or on the motion of the party presenting the witness or the guardian ad litem of the child, may order that the testimony of the child be taken by closed circuit television or through one-way mirrors if the court determines that the testimony by the child victim or witness under normal court procedures would result in the child's inability to effectively communicate.
+(2) on its own motion or on the motion of the party presenting the witness or the guardian ad litem of the child, may order that the testimony of the child be taken by closed circuit television13 or through 13 Regarding use of CCTV, Alaska Stat. § 12.45.046(c) states in part, If the court authorizes use of closed circuit televised testimony under this subsection, (1) each of the following may be in the room with the child when the child testifies: